Make your own route maps using IGN TOP25 maps

 To add to our problems, the changed track was right on the edge of our home-made map.
 This meant that we had to go off our map into the unknown.

 As always in these circumstances, we were saved by the MAPS.ME app (a set of offline maps) which we had downloaded onto our iPod before starting our walk.
+(Note: Since we wrote this, a better alternative to MAPS.ME has appeared.
+It is called Organic Maps.)

 For the time being, we are finished with day 1 of our walk.
 As Google is constantly saving your maps as you edit them, your map is already saved in My Maps on your Google Drive.

 It is now time to find a route for the second day of our walk.
-We do this on our current map by clicking “Add directions” icon, and then using the same process, creating a walking route from Gannat to Bellenaves camping ground.
+We do this on our current map by clicking “Add directions” icon, and then using the same process, create a walking route from Gannat to Bellenaves camping ground.

 After checking on Google, we decided to go through Ébreuil because we could have a second breakfast there.
-You will notice on the TOP 25 map that the GR463 goes from Gannat to Ébreuil, so we could have used it, but decided to make our own way.
+You will notice on the TOP25 map that the GR463 goes from Gannat to Ébreuil, so we could have used it, but decided to make our own way.

 So our plan was to have breakfast on the way out of Gannat, find a way to Ébreuil, and then roughly follow the GR463 to Bellenaves.